Carlj0666/David_Bowie_DB/README.md

 3) Type 'records' for a list of my albums, or type 'exit' to quit.

 Contributing
-Thanks yo so much for your interesting in contributing to this project.
+Thanks yo so much for your interest in contributing to this project.
 Please check back later as more becomes available in terms of how you can contribute.